-Bonneville Communities that Care (BCTC) is a coalition of community members from four cities in Utah- Uintah, Washington Terrace, South Ogden and Riverdale.
+Bonneville Communities That Care (BCTC) is a coalition of community members from four Northern Utah cities: Uintah, Washington Terrace, South Ogden, and Riverdale.
 Individuals from government, law enforcement, education, local business, healthcare, volunteer and social service groups, youth-serving organizations, parents, and youth are working together to create a brighter future for both the community and the youth in the Bonneville Cone (all schools that feed into Bonneville High School) area.

 Why do we use the Communities That Care coalition model?
 We compared several, and this is why we chose it:

-The Community Youth Development Study reports youths from CTC communities were 25% to 33% less likely to have health and behavior problems than youths from control communities.
+The Community Youth Development Study reports youths from CTC communities were 25-33% less likely to have health and behavior problems than youths from control communities.

 Panel students from CTC communities were: